Is Your Website Getting New Patients? Conversion Optimization Tips

 More than ever, new patients are conducting physician searches and paying close attention to the comments, ratings, and reviews posted by people who are already patients of the practices the new patients are considering.
 Likewise, be sure visitors can easily navigate to your office’s social media sites like Facebook and Twitter.
 All of these interconnect to boost your site’s CRO.

 Every medical practice’s website is different.
-But conversion optimization works for everyone.
+But conversion rate optimization works for everyone.
 CRO methods are tailorable, boost site traffic, and -most importantly- can significantly turn visitors into new patients.

-Adding conversion optimization to your website helps you grow your practice and provides precise, measurable data that you can use assess goals for the future.
+Adding conversion rate optimization to your website helps you grow your practice and provides precise, measurable data that you can use assess goals for the future.
 How’s that for a sound ROI?